Bastian Sick: Biography

 Sick has done several tours of reading where he also performed as an entertainer.
-On the 13 of March 2006, Bastian Sick performed in the Cologne Arena in front of an audience of 15.000 people in “the biggest German lesson of the world”.
-Therefore, he was supported by others such as Thomas Bug, Joachim Hermann Luger, Jürgen Rüttgers, Frank Plasberg, Frank Rost, Cordula Stratmann, and Annette Frier.
+On the 13 of March 2006, Bastian Sick performed in the Cologne Arena in front of an audience of 15.000 people in "the biggest German lesson of the world".
+He was supported e.g. by Thomas Bug, Joachim Hermann Luger, Jürgen Rüttgers, Frank Plasberg, Frank Rost, Cordula Stratmann, and Annette Frier.
 Recordings from this event and recordings from his tours were published as audio books.
-Due to an invitation of the Sony-BMG in 2007, Bastian Sick published a CD called “Lieder voller Poesie”, a homage to the musician and singer Udo Jürgens.
+Invited by the Sony BMG in 2007, Bastian Sick published a CD called "Lieder voller Poesie", a homage to the musician and singer Udo Jürgens.

-In the year 2008 Sick hosted a temporary TV-Show on WDR.
-With artists like Jochen Busse, Konrad Beikircher and Susanne Pätzold Sick presented in his thirty minutes show oddities out of the language everyday life.
+In 2008 Sick hosted a temporary TV show on WDR.
+With artists like Jochen Busse, Konrad Beikircher and Susanne Pätzold Sick presented in his thirty minutes show oddities out of the language every-day life.
 In the following year Sick left the Spiegel publishing company and became a self-employed author and speaker.
-With his program “Nur aus Jux und Tolleranz” he went on tour through Germany in 2011 and 2013.
-Invited by the Goethe Institute, German schools and other educational establishments Sick did many performances in foreign countries, for example in Montréal (Canada), Hungary, Spain, Portugal, South Tyrol (Italy), Great Britain and Egypt.
-In addition he did a South-America tour with eight performances in six countries in 2008.
+With his program "Nur aus Jux und Tolleranz" he went on tour through Germany in 2011 and 2013.
+Invited by the Goethe Institute, German schools and other educational establishments Sick did many performances in foreign countries, for example in Montréal (Canada), Hungary, Spain, Portugal, South Tyrol (Italy), Great Britain, and Egypt.
+He also did a tour in South America with eight performances in six countries in 2008.

 Bastian Sick lives and works in Hamburg.